-The faculty accomplishes this purpose in the context of the Christian values and the following beliefs: Nursing is a value-directed, culturally sensitive, caring profession which embodies advocacy for the consumer and the healthcare system to improve the quality and delivery of healthcare within the ethical principles and legal standards of safe practice.
+The faculty accomplishes this purpose in the context of the Christian values and the following beliefs: Nursing is a value-directed, culturally sensitive, caring profession that embodies advocacy for the consumer and the healthcare system to improve the quality and delivery of healthcare within the ethical principles and legal standards of safe practice.
 As a leader in the healthcare system, the nurse focuses on human needs, and facilitates achievement of optimum wellness in individuals, families, and groups.
-The nurse cares for individuals across the life span by intervening to meet healthcare needs according to the Quality and Safety Education for Nurses (QSEN) competencies.
+The nurse cares for individuals across the lifespan by intervening to meet healthcare needs according to the Quality and Safety Education for Nurses (QSEN) competencies.

-Education is the formal and informal experience(s) which incorporates past and newly acquired knowledge, skills, and values to affect behavioral change.
+Education is the formal and informal experience(s) that incorporates past and newly acquired knowledge, skills, and values to affect behavioral change.
 The process of learning is lifelong and is unique to each individual.
 Learning occurs with each life experience and is influenced by the developmental level and motivation of the learner.
-The methodology for teaching nursing best practice is the use of critical thinking, and clinical reasoning to support clinical judgement as the interdependent problem solving method(s) inherent in nursing.
-The nurse is an integral part of the decision making of the multidisciplinary approach of the health care team.
+The methodology for teaching nursing best practice is the use of critical thinking, and clinical reasoning to support clinical judgment as the interdependent problem solving method(s) inherent in nursing.
+The nurse is an integral part of decision making within the multidisciplinary approach of the healthcare team.
 Professional nursing practice requires specialized education incorporating research and evidence-based theoretical knowledge from nursing, medical, behavioral, physical, and natural sciences.

-Professional nursing education involves progressive experiences which promote personal and professional development.
+Professional nursing education involves progressive experiences that promote personal and professional development.
 This education is best acquired in a caring, nurturing environment characterized by opportunities for creativity and self-direction.
-The faculty is committed to providing an environment which enhances the acquisition of knowledge, skills, attitudes, and values while pursuing customer satisfaction and continuous improvement for individuals from the time of admission through graduation.
-The program of study provides a framework for progressing the student through a specialized curriculum which integrates policies, classroom instruction, computer learning activities, skills laboratory practice, utilization of a learning management system (LMS), with clinical laboratory practice to optimize the professional development of the student.
-Therefore, the faculty plans, implements, and evaluates an educational program which includes an organized curriculum, academic advising, counseling services, utilization of LMS, student development, and student government.
-The faculty is committed to demonstrate scholarship, evidence-based teaching and clinical practices which are then implemented in classroom, skills laboratory, clinical, and distance/hybrid teaching methodologies and to establish a supportive, nurturing environment for students.
+The faculty is committed to providing an environment that enhances the acquisition of knowledge, skills, attitudes, and values while pursuing customer satisfaction and continuous improvement for individuals from the time of admission through graduation.
+The program of study provides a framework for progressing the student through a specialized curriculum that integrates policies, classroom instruction, computer learning activities, skills laboratory practice, simulation experiences, utilization of a learning management system (LMS), with clinical laboratory practice to optimize the professional development of the student.
+The faculty plans, implements, and evaluates an educational program that includes an organized curriculum, academic advising, counseling services, utilization of LMS, student development, and student government.
+The faculty is committed to demonstrate scholarship, evidence-based teaching and clinical practices that are implemented in classroom, skills laboratory, clinical, and distance/hybrid teaching methodologies.
+In addition, the faculty establishes a supportive, nurturing environment for students.